 Assessments and approvals

-Assessments and approvals of infrastructure projects, including environmental and social impacts.
+Assessments and approvals of infrastructure projects, including environmental, social and economic impacts.

 Projects of economic, social and/or environmental significance to Queensland.
 Proponents of many of these projects are required to prepare an environmental impact statement (EIS), which is evaluated by the Coordinator-General.

 Monitoring and enforcement of compliance with the Coordinator-General's conditions of approval for infrastructure projects.

 The Coordinator-General may, on behalf of the proponent, compulsorily acquire the land needed for a private infrastructure facility, if agreement with the owners of the land and/or native title holders cannot be reached.

 Proponents of coordinated projects are required to assess the project's social impacts.